Life Hacks to Follow if You Have Hard Water

 We’ll start with the showerhead since all you need is a small plastic bag half full of white vinegar.
 Use a rubber hand or anything similar to tie the bag around the showerhead and leave it in place for an hour or two.

 Alternatively, you can unscrew the showerhead and place it in a bowl filled with white vinegar.
 Whichever method you’ve chosen, you’ll have to take out a toothbrush afterwards and scrub all the limescale away with it.
+Afterward, take a needle and poke each one of the showerhead's holes so that you'll get the last bit of limescale out.

 As for faucets, the solution consists of dipping a clean rag or cloth into a solution of vinegar and then wrapping it around the tap, especially focusing on areas where limescale and white spots are visible.
 Let it sit for a few hours, just as you would for the bag and showerhead.
 Afterwards, do the same as you’d do with that – namely, take a toothbrush or clean cloth and wipe away all the remaining limescale.